metzger100/Papermc-AIO-Script/README.md

 >sudo /etc/init.d/ssh restart

--Close Putty and Reopen it and login with root user (Username: 'root'; password: same as sudo-password)
+- Close Putty and Reopen it and login with root user (Username: 'root'; password: same as sudo-password)

--setup the script:
+- setup the script:

 >cd /home/USER/ (replace USER with the name of your normal user-account)

 >mkdir minecraft

--Download/Install WinSCP and conntect to your Linux-System
+- Download/Install WinSCP and conntect to your Linux-System

--Login with your root user
+- Login with your root user

--navigate to /home/USER/minecraft
+- navigate to /home/USER/minecraft

--upload the 2 scripts
+- upload the 2 scripts

--change to Putty:
+- change to Putty:

 >chmod 0744 start.sh loop.sh